 (1862 - 1863), near Cartago

-Located along the southern shore of Owens Lake.
+Located along or near the southern shore of Owens Lake.
 Established after Camp Independence (2).

 Special thanks to Dan Sebby, for information from the California State Military Museum website.Northern California - page 1 | San Francisco Bay Area - page 3 | Sonoma-Marin Headlands - page 4